tosc/vim/README.md

 * BUG: When saving xml vim gives an error.
 Seems to be eclim who's doing it.
 * BUG: g:disableExternal doesn't disable omnisharp.

+* Change how I use my snippets.
+Make things that require alot of computing power, like finding variables and so on and make those into a global python snippet.
+In the snippets we pick out the things we want to complete it to.
 * Look into setting if_lua in vim so I can use neocomplete instead of neocomplcache.
-* Fix eclim in terminal vim.
-* Fix omnisharp in terminal vim.
-* Find way to send texcompiling error to vim and hide the texcompiling window.
-* Find way to kill autotexcompiling when closing tex buffer.
-* Open pdfviewer with vim / texcompiler.
-* Look into vim-org
+(Download premade binaries?)
 * Check if ECLIM is a viable option for C and C++ code-completion.
 * Eclim - find way of adding source directories using vim instead of having to open eclipse.
 * Make tags project specific.
 Currently language specific.
 * Rename repo to something more fitting, ex dotfiles.
+* Look at neobundle to make installation easier.

 * Improve my gitstatusline.
 Use vimproc or dispatch to refresh it more often.
-* Look at neobundle to make installation easier.

 * Turn all my external helpers into one big one with easy ways to increase functionality.
 	Have my helper in a terminal.
 Keybinding in vim builds and runs in that terminal and shows all output there.
 	Have my git status stuff update in there.
 	Have my texstuff building in there.
 * Change my keyboardlayout using <leader>se and <leader>so.
+* Find way to send texcompiling error to vim and hide the texcompiling window.
+* Find way to kill autotexcompiling when closing tex buffer.
+* Open pdfviewer with vim / texcompiler.